Big innings lift Manhattan past Junction City in baseball - NewsBreak

 Big innings lift Manhattan past Junction City in baseball

 Manhattan ( 17-3 ) rolled by Junction City 9-2 and 12-2 in a baseball doubleheader Thursday.
-Despite the losses Blue Jay coach James Denton thought his team...littleapplepost.com
+Despite the losses Blue Jay coach James Denton thought his team...jcpost.com

 Manhattan ( 17-3 ) rolled by Junction City 9-2 and 12-2 in a baseball doubleheader Thursday.
-Despite the losses Blue Jay coach James Denton thought his team...littleapplepost.com
+Despite the losses Blue Jay coach James Denton thought his team...jcpost.com

 Comments / 0